helium/HIP/0083-restore-first-to-witness.md

 ## Deployment Impact

 The deployment of this proposal is minimal as it is a relatively simple change to the Verifier Oracle with the added benefit of being easily reverted by rolling back Verifier Oracle code changes.
+It is up to the Helium Core Developers on when this will be completed.
+The IOT PoC Working Group can work closely with the Core Devs on implementation.

 ## Success Metrics